 These kinds of moles are present at birth.
 The risk of congenital melanocytic nevi becoming melanoma is between 0 to 10%.
 However, it is important to note that those with larger congenital nevi are at a higher risk of developing melanoma, especially those found at the back.

 They can be removed by surgery to avoid the risk of developing into cancer.
 People with congenital nevi who choose not to remove them should learn how to do monthly self-examinations or have themselves regularly checked by a dermatologist.

 Doing regular skin self-checks are a must, especially for people who are at high risk for skin cancer.
 If you notice any abnormal growths or changes to your moles, you need to get it checked right away.

-The only way to diagnose melanoma with absolute certainty is to see a doctor or visit a melanoma detection and surveillance clinic like Molemap by Dermatologists so you can have your skin checked by skin cancer detection specialists.
+The only way to diagnose melanoma with absolute certainty is to see a doctor or visit a melanoma detection and surveillance clinic like MoleMap so you can have your skin checked by skin cancer detection specialists.

 Don’t second-guess yourself.
-If you’re unsure about a mole in your body or if you notice a mole that may not have been there before, book an online Molemap appointment in your nearest Molemap by Dermatologists clinic and get peace of mind.
+If you’re unsure about a mole in your body or if you notice a mole that may not have been there before, book an online MoleMap appointment in your nearest MoleMap clinic and get peace of mind.